Fun FOOD Frolic

 Side shot of eggless semolina cake

-Semolina – Semolina or suji (rava) is a by product of durum wheat.
+Semolina – Semolina or suji (rava) is a by-product of durum wheat.
 It is not a gluten-free ingredient.
-Try to use fine rava rather than coarse one for this cake.
+Try to use a fine rava rather than a coarse one for this cake.

-Whole Wheat Flour – The addition of whole wheat flour (gehun atta) gives this cake a nice structure and crumb.
+Whole Wheat Flour – Adding whole wheat flour (gehun atta) gives this cake a nice structure and crumb.

 Curd – The thick, plain curd is an essential ingredient for this rava cake.
 It moistens the semolina.
 You can use plain, low-fat Greek yogurt as well.

 Milk – Soak saffron in the milk beforehand and use that golden milk for the cake batter.
-This way, the flavor and aroma of saffron is infused in each crumb of the cake.
+This way, the flavor and aroma of saffron are infused into each crumb of the cake.

-Ghee – The rava cake recipe requires 1/4 cup of fat.
+Ghee – The rava cake recipe requires ¼ cup of fat.
 You can use extra virgin olive oil, refined oil, coconut oil, melted butter, or ghee (clarified butter).
-The ghee gives a beautiful aroma and rich taste to the cake, like an Indian sweet.
+The ghee gives the cake a beautiful aroma and rich taste, like an Indian sweet.

 Sugar – I use granulated white sugar.
 But you can experiment with castor sugar or honey syrup.

 Saffron – The golden color ad the sweet aroma in the rava cake comes from the saffron.
-You can skip it if not keen about the saffron flavor in a dessert.
+You can skip it if you are not keen on the saffron flavor in a dessert.

-Cardamom – The green cardamom powder (elaichi powder) helps in overpowering the bland taste of oil, curd, and semolina.
+Cardamom – The green cardamom powder (elaichi powder) helps overpower the bland taste of the oil, curd, and semolina.

 Baking Powder, Baking Soda, Salt